-The reference angle for any angle for any angle can be calculated through the following formula:
+The reference angle for any angle can be calculated through the following formulas:

 How to calculate a reference angle

-- Finally, the angle must be put into the formula above to calculate the reference angle.
-So RA = ABS (180-120) = ABS (60) = 60.
+Finally, the angle must be put into the formula above to calculate the reference angle.
 We find that the reference angle is 60 degrees.

 For more math related calculators, click here.